My answer to cancer – The Last dance

-This was the last day of my 30 day journey into the most unfathomable moments of my past.
-My sudden re-entry into the world of dance.
+This is the second day of my 30 day journey into the most unfathomable moments of my past.
+My sudden entry into the world of dance.
 Why must I once again answer the call of the siren that’s been whispering in my ear for decades?
 I have managed to resist her hypnotic song of my sweet dread for a long time.
 I have not longed for this moment this insane moment of truth.
 It has arrived uninvited.
 How far can I push my inner will to manifest above and beyond all normal development or physical ability?
 Soon I will find out.
 I gave myself 30 days because to prolong it would be too painful.
 If It can be done then 30 days should be enough.
-Besides an extreme amount of visualization I only had 3 rehearsals.
-I relied on a movement method I have been developing for the last 30 years based on ancient Hellenic pre-socratic training methods.
-I was on a personal quest to recreate a solo dance I performed dozens of times in Jerusalem in the late 70s and early 80s.
+I am on a personal quest to recreate a solo dance I performed dozens of times in Jerusalem in the late 70s and early 80s.
 A controlled frenzy stemming from a juxtaposition of intensity and relaxation in 12 minutes.
 It was created for me by the legendary dance educator and choreographer Flora Cushman.
 It fit me like a glove; it challenged my technical abilities just enough so I could overcome them without sacrificing my self expression.
-This is the mark of a great choreographer and the sweet spot in dance.
-This is a major part of my journey into finding a cure for prostate cancer,
+This is the mark of a great choreographer the sweet spot in dance.

 In the past I would run up and down stairs before every performance to the point of exhaustion.
 The amount of energy I would gain as soon as I stepped on stage was too much for my well rested body to handle; it would cause me to tremble and shake and interfere with my rhythm and timing.
 Entering the performance space exhausted was the ideal way for me to reach peak performance.
 Like an athlete in the “zone” I was able to reach beyond my abilities and overcome my technical deficiencies.
 I was much better on stage than I could ever hope to be in dance class.
 When people would see me in class they would not recognize me.
 In class I would trip and fall, lose my balance and stumble across the floor out of tune and out of place.

 For now I will continue to defy the sense of reality and the mindless pursuit of mediocrity.
 As a wise man once said you cannot continue to act the same way and expect a different result.
 Greatness cannot rise out of mediocrity but very often we see mediocrity rise out of greatness.
-It is the basic trait of politicians, academics or an olive grower who exchanges his/hers passion and integrity for short term gain.
+It is the basic trait of politicians, academics or an artist who exchanges his calling for a secure position.

 There is a great battle being waged inside me.
 I attempt to defy the odds and climb the mountain.
 I was diagnosed with an aggressive form of prostate cancer last October 2018.
 Of course the cancer would be aggressive.
 This is my response: